ParaCoToUl/noarr-pipelines/docs/structures-in-pipelines.md

 - `bag_from_envelope(envelope)`
 - `bag_from_link(link)`

-The constructed bag receives a copy of the structure, so you should only create and use the bag after you are done modifying the envelope structure.
+The constructed bag receives a copy of the structure, so we should only create and use the bag after we are done modifying the envelope structure.